-The initial mission of SAQ was to accompany singers and other soloists who needed backup musicians to perform Cantatas, Concertos, and choral works at the festival.
+The initial mission of SAQ was to accompany singers and other soloists who needed backup musicians to perform movements from Concertos, and Cantatas and other choral works, at the annual festival.
 But SAQ quickly expanded its scope to embark on a career independent of BATC.

-SAQ accompanied two singers on Cantatas at BATC 2018, and also performed the Harpsichord Concerto in D Minor, with Marc Brampton Smith at the keyboard.
+SAQ accompanied two singers on Cantatas at BATC 2018, and also performed the Harpsichord Concerto in D Minor, BWV 1052, with Mark Brampton Smith at the keyboard.
 These performances were streamed live and viewed by hundreds of people, to great acclaim.

-SAQ appeared next at a ‘Bach’s Birthday Bash’ fundraiser at Essen Haus restaurant on March 21, 2018, a benefit event for the Madison Early Music Festival.
-SAQ players accompanied Paul and Cheryl Rowe and Chelsie Propst in movements from several Cantatas, and accompanied the crowd in Renaissance drinking songs as they toasted J.S.
+SAQ appeared next at a ‘Bach’s Birthday Bash’ fundraiser on March 21, 2018, a benefit event for the Madison Early Music Festival.
+SAQ players accompanied MEMF Co-Founders Paul and Cheryl Rowe, and soprano Chelsie Propst, in movements from several Cantatas, and accompanied the crowd in Renaissance drinking songs as they toasted J.S.
 Bach on his 333rd birthday.

-The summer of 2018 sees the début of SAQ’s first full-length recitals.
-The July program springs from the MEMF 2018 theme, ‘Journey to Lübeck,’ which centers on the famous music collection of the choir library at St. Mary’s Church in that city.
+The summer of 2018 saw the début of SAQ’s first full-length recitals.
+The July program sprang from the MEMF 2018 theme, ‘Journey to Lübeck,’ which centered on the famous music collection of the choir library at St. Mary’s Church in that city.
 The collection contains mostly liturgical vocal works, but the composers represented in the catalogue also wrote wonderful Canzonas, Dance Suites, Sinfonias and Sonatas for purely instrumental forces.
-SAQ has had a wonderful time exploring this little-known repertoire, and looks forward to sharing it with audiences in Madison and Milwaukee.
+SAQ had a wonderful time exploring this little-known repertoire, and sharing it with audiences in Madison and Milwaukee.